-The information above was last checked on 6/9/21.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train between Venice and Vienna before traveling.
+The information above was last checked on 9/22/21.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train to Vienna from Venice before traveling.

 The government of Italy has imposed these measures to reduce the spread of COVID-19:

-Last checked on 6/11/21.
-We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your train to Venice from Vienna here.
+Last checked on 9/22/21.
+Please check the latest COVID-19 travel safety regulations closer to the travel date of your train to Venice from Vienna.

-When traveling this route, Omio customers are departing most frequently from Venezia Mestre and arriving in Wien Hauptbahnhof.
+When traveling this route, Omio customers are departing most frequently from Venezia Mestre and arriving in Wien Westbahnhof.

-Passengers board their train most frequently from Venezia Mestre and travel around 0 mile (s) / 0 km from the city center to this train station.
+Passengers booking this trip most frequently board their trains from Venezia Mestre and need to travel around 5 mile (s) / 8 km from the city center to get to this train station.

-Passengers traveling this route most often arrive at Wien Hauptbahnhof and need to travel approximately 0 mile (s) / 0 km from the train station to the city center in Vienna.
+Passengers arriving in Vienna most often arrive at Wien Westbahnhof and need to travel around 1 mile (s) / 2 km from this train station to the city center.